I-20 Form: Certificate of Eligibility for Non-Immigrant (F-1) Student Status

 I-20 Mailing Options

-Students applying for F-1 visas overseas with an initial attendance Form I-20 from Prairie View A&M University may request that the University send immigration documents by express mail or U.S. regular mail.
+Students applying for F-1 visas overseas with an initial attendance Form I-20 from Prairie View A&M University may request that the University send immigration documents by express mail or United States regular mail.

-- Regular Mail – Your immigration documents will be sent to the address listed on your admissions application by U.S. regular mail – unless the international student advisor is contacted with a preferred mailing address.
-Mailing times vary by country and the University cannot give you an estimated time to receive your documents.
+- Regular Mail – Your immigration documents will be sent to the address listed on your admissions application by United States regular mail – unless Immigration Services is contacted with a preferred mailing address.
+Mailing times vary by country and the University cannot give an estimated time to receive your documents.